lenghurst/atomichabits/README.md

 Built with inspiration from James Clear's *Atomic Habits* and the philosophy of social accountability.

-**Phase 27 Voice First Pivot** inspired by the success of voice-first apps like Replika and Character.AI.
+**Architecture** guided by the "Council of Five": Martin Fowler, Eric Evans, Robert C. Martin, Casey Muratori, and Remi Rousselet.

-**Phase 34 Architecture** guided by the "Council of Five": Martin Fowler, Eric Evans, Robert C. Martin, Casey Muratori, and Remi Rousselet.
+**Voice Integration** powered by Google's Gemini Live API.